jswank-lfm/lexingtonfriends.org/site/content/events/2023-10-13-parks-equity.md

 Evidence shows that access to greenspace has significant positive effects on public health, climate resiliency, and more.

-Join **Megan Gulla** in a presentation about Lexington's past and current local policies have impacted park access.
+Join **Megan Gulla** in a [Tree Week](https://ufi.ca.uky.edu/treeweek) presentation about Lexington's past and current local policies have impacted park access.
 And what the [Lexington Park Equity Accelerator](https://www.lexingtonparkequity.org/) is doing to help everyone have a voice in park decision making.

 Learn where you can volunteer to help with new mini projects to help bring the benefits of trees and nature to more people.

-Following a brief question & answer period, stay to enjoy light refreshments and informal conversation.

 **Open to the public**